What is Methamphetamine?

 Doctors have prescribed this medication to help obese people lose weight as it decreases a person’s appetite.
 However, drug use must be for a short time in patients who are on a reduced-calorie diet, and who have not significantly lost weight with other treatments.

-Methamphetamine is not to be used to treat fatigue or to keep people without sleep disorder from falling asleep.
+Methamphetamine is not to be used to treat fatigue or to keep people without sleep disorders from falling asleep.

 Methamphetamine must only be taken under the direction of a qualified medical doctor.
 People who used MAO inhibitors such as tranylcypromine, selegiline, phenelzine, rasagiline, linezolid, and isocarboxazid, in the last 14 days must not use methamphetamine.